-The Group continually monitors its financial position and liquidity structure and implements actions as and when required in order to ensure that the Group has adequate resources.

-The Board is satisfied that the consolidated and separate financial statements comply with IFRS on a going concern basis following an assessment of solvency and liquidity requirements.
+Taking into account the above, the Group continually monitors its financial position and liquidity structure and implements actions as and when necessary in order to ensure that the Group has adequate working capital resources.
+The Board is satisfied that the consolidated and separate financial statements comply with IFRS on a going concern basis, following a detailed and robust assessment of solvency and liquidity requirements.

-The directors are of the opinion that the Company and the Group have adequate resources to continue in operation for the foreseeable future based on forecasts and available cash resources and accordingly the annual financial statements have been prepared on a going concern basis.
+The Board are of the opinion that the Company and the Group have adequate working capital resources to continue in operation for the foreseeable future based on 18-month forecasts, and available cash resources, and accordingly the annual financial statements have been prepared on a going concern basis.